 We are located on Serpentine Avenue in Ballsbridge, just a short distance from the Aviva Stadium.

 Formed in 1922, we are now one of the biggest clubs in Ireland with 8 Senior Ladies teams, 6 Senior Mens teams, a vibrant junior section with 750 young players and our ever-enduring men's and ladies veterans teams.

 We compete in both the Men's and Women's National Hockey Leagues (EYHL) and have a strong history of winning top level competitions.

-This season, our president is Adam Keating, Men's Captain is Dave Broderick and Ladies Captain is Chloë Halpenny.
-The Junior Section is directed by Gary Johnston, and managed by Dave Broderick with assistance from Natalie Fulton.
+This season, our president is Alan Giles, Men's Captain is Dave Broderick and Ladies Captain is Chloë Halpenny.
+The Junior Section is directed by Gary Johnston, and managed day-to-day by Dave Broderick.

 Join The Club!

 New members always welcome

-Our season runs from September to May and there is always plenty of hockey every weekend to keep people of all ages entertained.
+Our (regular) season runs from September to April and there is always plenty of hockey every weekend to keep people of all ages entertained.
 Over the summer months the club hosts touring teams, engages in youth tournaments, and supports mixed-gender social hockey, so we are never really closed!

 New members and visitors are always welcome.
 Come down to one of our training sessions and talk to our Club Captains or even just call in for a coffee on the balcony or maybe something stronger in the bar!
 Whatever you prefer, you're welcome to join us in supporting all our players for 2021/2022.

 Open Monday to Friday 9am - 5.30pm